 SEMS-ARCHIVE (Superfund Enterprise Management System Archive) tracks sites that have no further interest under the Federal Superfund Program based on available information.
 The list was formerly known as the CERCLIS-NFRAP, renamed to SEMS ARCHIVE by the EPA in 2015.
 EPA may perform a minimal level of assessment work at a site while it is archived if site conditions change and/or new information becomes available.
 Archived sites have been removed and archived from the inventory of SEMS sites.
 Archived status indicates that, to the best of EPA's knowledge, assessment at a site has been completed and that EPA has determined no further steps will be taken to list the site on the National Priorities List (NPL), unless information indicates this decision was not appropriate or other considerations require a recommendation for listing at a later time.
-The decision does not necessarily mean that there is no hazard associated with a given site; it only means that. based upon available information, the location is not judged to be potential NPL site.
+The decision does not necessarily mean that there is no hazard associated with a given site; it only means that based upon available information, the location is not judged to be potential NPL site.

-Date of Government Version: 03/07/2016 Date Data Arrived at EDR: 04/05/2016 Date Made Active in Reports: 04/15/2016 Number of Days to Update: 10
+Date of Government Version: 03/07/2016 Date Data Arrived at EDR: 04/05/2016 Date Made Active in Reports: 04/15/2016

-Source: EPA Telephone: 800-424-9346 Last EDR Contact: 04/05/2016 Next Scheduled EDR Contact: 08/01/2016 Data Release Frequency: Quarterly
+Next Scheduled EDR Contact: 08/01/2016 Data Release Frequency: Quarterly